-Atlantic hurricane season runs from June 1 to November 30, but reaches its peak in early fall.
-While most people are aware of the storm damage a hurricane can cause, many don’t realize that hurricanes and other severe storms can also trigger serious pest concerns that can lead to a need for pest control services.
+The Atlantic hurricane season runs from June 1 to November 30, but reaches its peak in early fall.
+While most people are aware of the storm damage a hurricane can cause, many don’t realize that hurricanes and other severe weather can also trigger serious pest concerns.

-If you live in an area that could experience a hurricane, be aware of these potential pest issues following a storm.
+If you live in a hurricane-prone area, be aware of these potential pest issues following a storm.
 Here’s what to watch for this hurricane season when it comes to pests.

 Hurricanes bring rain and localized flooding, as well as high winds.
-The sheer power of a storm can bring down vegetation, clog storm drains and gutters, and cause damage to relocated items.
-They leave behind large areas of standing water.
-These factors create the perfect breeding opportunity for mosquitoes, with some species – such as those that can carry Zika virus – only needing a tablespoon of water to breed.
+The sheer power of a storm can bring down vegetation, clog storm drains and gutters, relocate items, and leave behind large areas of standing water.
+These factors create the perfect breeding opportunity for mosquitoes, such as those that can carry West Nile virus.

-To prevent mosquito bites and discourage mosquito activity following a storm:
+To prevent mosquito bites and discourage mosquito activity the weeks following a storm:

-- Always wear an EPA-approved insect repellent when working outside
+- Apply an EPA-approved insect repellent when outside

-- Wear long-sleeved shirts and long pants when working outside, keep as much of your skin covered as possible
+- Wear long-sleeved shirts and long pants, covering as much skin as possible

-- Eliminate as much standing water as possible to prevent mosquitoes from hatching
+- Eliminate standing water to prevent mosquitoes from breeding

-- Clean clogged gutters and drains as soon as possible.
+- Clear clogged gutters and drains as soon as possible

 Flooding can force some species of pests to other areas that didn’t have pest problems before.
 For instance, rodents are excellent swimmers and can easily navigate floodwaters.
 Also, some species of fire ants can form “rafts” and float until they reach dry land.
 So, if you didn’t have pest risks before, you may encounter them after a storm.